rocky-linux/documentation/docs/books/admin_guide/10-boot.md

 ### `systemd`

 Systemd is the parent of all system processes.
-It reads the target of the `/etc/systemd/system/default.target` link (e.g. `/usr/lib/systemd/system/multi-user.target`) to determine the default target of the system.
+It reads the target of the `/etc/systemd/system/default.target` link (e.g., `/usr/lib/systemd/system/multi-user.target`) to determine the default target of the system.
 The file defines the services to be started.

 Systemd then places the system in the target-defined state by performing the following initialization tasks: